hoogenboom-lab/AFMsims/README.md

 Extracting simulated vertical forces and displacements produces a four-dimensional array of indenter positions and forces.
 Subsequently, contours are computed using a reference force, generating the final AFM images.
 Contours are calculated from force-indentation data via list comprehension, extracting the depth at which the indentation force exceeds a given reference force.
 Linear or power normalisation is applied depending on detail contrast, and images are interpolated using bi-cubic interpolation to increase pixel density.

 ## Running Simulator
 The code calculates scan variables and export them to csv files then runs ABAQUS using seperate python scripts that import the variable data.
-ABAQUS can be run locally, however, they are designed to be run on remote servers, using SSH to upload files and run ABAQUS on HPC queues.All Jupyter notebooks(.ipynb) are self contained, they produce the input files, in the specified local working directory, for each simulation so best run from own self contained directory.
+ABAQUS can be run locally, however, they are designed to be run on remote servers, using SSH to upload files and run ABAQUS on HPC queues.
+All Jupyter notebooks(.ipynb) are self contained, they produce the input files, in the specified local working directory, for each simulation so best run from own self contained directory.
 The notebooks contain breakdown and discription of code function.
 Seperate Python(.py) files for the AFM simulation are available in the 'Python Scripts' folder.
 For more lightweight code the simulator can be run from separate python kernal/notebook by importing the AFM_ABAQUS_Simulation_Code.py file (the ABAQUS scripts will need to be copied into the working directory (localPath) specified in simulator).

 ### Importing Python files
 Within a seperate python script the simulator code can be imported by either appending the script using system command and path to directory holding the AFM_ABAQUS_Simulation_Code.py file: